morskyjezek/neh-grant-data-project/README.md

 ### 01. Inventory and metadata

 The first notebook ([01-inventory-and-fixity.ipynb](01-inventory-and-fixity.ipynb)) demonstrates how the files were inventoried and basic metadata was created.
+I originally included "fixity" in the title, since one of the key metadata that the we add is fixity information in the form of cryptographic hashes calculated for each file to provide baseline information to demonstrate whether any file has changed over time.
+The "bagged" files can be viewed in the `neh-grants-data-202012` directory.
 Basic metadata included provenance and description (see the `neh-grants-data-2020/bag-info.txt` file), as well as an inventory and fixity information (see the `neh-grants-data-2020/manifest-sha256.txt` file) for each of the original data files.
-The "bagged" files can be viewed in the `neh-grants-data-202012` directory.

 ### 02. Cleaning and transforming the data